 Holistic Dog Care 101: The Evidence-based Guide

-For example, organically produced corn, wheat and other grain products can be natural and organic, but studies show they may actually be unhealthy for dogs, and some of these carbohydrate sources are poorly digested by dogs.
+For example, organically produced corn, wheat, and other grain products can be natural and organic.
+Still, studies show they may actually be unhealthy for dogs, and some of these carbohydrate sources are poorly digested by dogs.

-When it comes to dog food, the FDA has yet to put a clear definition on “natural” foods, supplements and treatments for dogs, but they do allow the label to say “natural” if it “does not contain added color, artificial flavors, or synthetic substances.”
+The FDA has yet to put a clear definition on “natural” foods, supplements, and treatments for dogs when it comes to dog food.
+Still, they do allow the label to say “natural” if it “does not contain added color, artificial flavors, or synthetic substances.”
 For more, read FDA's “natural” labeling requirements.

-After many controversies from the pet food industry in recent years, more pet food companies are focusing on manufacturing natural dog foods and natural dog treats using less additives and more high quality ingredients.
+After many controversies from the pet food industry in recent years, more pet food companies are focusing on manufacturing natural dog foods and natural dog treats using fewer additives and more high-quality ingredients.

 Organic dog foods and treats

-Again, “Organic” label on pet foods by itself does not equate to being the best food for the dog, but it is a great indication of a very high quality product.
-As an example, here's a list of some of the best organic dog treats and top USDA certified dog foods – all of these have been highly praised by vets.
+Again, the “Organic” label on pet foods by itself does not equate to being the best food for the dog, but it is a great indication of a very high-quality product.

 Alternative dog healthcare

 Alternative dog healthcare approaches veer away from the regular drug-based methods.

 Alternative veterinary medicine includes acupuncture, homeopathic therapy, and other unconventional ways of treating dogs.